 Life of a City Councilor

 Women all over the country are mobilizing and getting involved in their communities.
-From organizing petitions to joining boards and city commissions, it is the year of women involvement!
+From organizing petitions to joining boards and city commissions, it is the year of women’s involvement!
 If you are looking for your next opportunity, local city councils are a fantastic way to get started.

-Now you may be thinking, I have no idea what it takes to run for city council.
+You may be thinking, I have no idea what it takes to run for city council.
 I’m nowhere near qualified.

 - Work on your public and extemporaneous speaking styles.